ZMcGroarty/Academic-Advising/pages/ppv-transfer.md

 ---

-* *Temple generally accepts academic, college-level courses with a grade of C or better from regionally accredited schools.
+<code>*</code>*Temple generally accepts academic, college-level courses with a grade of C or better from regionally accredited schools.
 Transfer students must complete at least 45 of their final 60 credits at Temple to earn a Temple degree.*